 Over 200 pairs of White Storks nest on roofs and telegraph poles in the surrounding villages.
 Many of their nests contain colonies of busy Spanish Sparrows.
 Several pairs of Black Stork also breed within the national park.
 Black-necked Grebes breed in small numbers, whilst Whiskered Terns and Black Terns do so in varying numbers each year.

 Wildfowl present include Ferruginous Duck and Garganey, whilst, of the raptors hunting the area, the Lesser Spotted Eagle is the most evident.
 Little Bitterns and various crakes skulk in overgrown ditches whilst Kingfishers flash their brilliant colours.
 Damp areas attract Black-headed Wagtails and Cetti's Warblers, and in nearby woodland and farmland, Rollers, Golden Orioles, Nightingales, Hoopoes, Masked Shrikes and Lesser Grey Shrikes can be seen.
 We will look for three special warblers; Olive-tree, Eastern Olivaceous and Eastern Orphean.
-On our recent visits we have been fortunate in finding flocks of recently arrived Eleonora’s Falcons and Rose-coloured Starlings.
+On recent visits we have been fortunate in finding flocks of recently arrived Eleonora’s Falcons and Rose-coloured Starlings.
 On an evening excursion we may see Little Owl, Scops Owl, Eagle Owl and European Nightjar.

 Surrounded on three sides by rocky hills and a gorge, the town of Sidirokastro nestles unobtrusively into the Greek countryside.
 Behind the town a road leads up through maquis-covered hills to a ruined Byzantine castle where Red-rumped Swallows are common and Sardinian Warblers chatter.
 On the rocky slopes Black-headed Buntings, Black-eared Wheatears and Rock Sparrows can be seen, and both Woodchat and Red-backed Shrikes are common.
 Nearby woodland holds Syrian Woodpecker and Hawfinch.
-Impressive rocky cliffs are attractive to Crag Martins and Alpine Swifts, and we also expect to find Eastern Subalpine Warbler, Rock Nuthatch and Blue Rock Thrush.
+Impressive rocky cliffs are attractive to Crag Martins and Alpine Swifts, and we can also expect to find Eastern Subalpine Warbler, Rock Nuthatch and Blue Rock Thrush.

 A road winds up a nearby valley, through a rocky gorge and wooded hillsides, leading to a high plain where Golden Eagles and Long-legged Buzzards hunt.
 Juniper-clad slopes carpeted in wildflowers are home to Ortolan Buntings and Eastern Orphean Warblers.
 Calandra Larks sing over the plain, Rock Sparrows call from rocky outcrops and Eastern Bonelli’s Warblers are busy establishing territories.